notaryproject/notary/README.md

 No Signing | Partial (TLS) | ❌  | ❌  | ❌  | ❌

 #### Protection from attacks

+Definitions taken from the [TUF specification](https://github.com/theupdateframework/tuf/blob/develop/docs/tuf-spec.md):

+- **Arbitrary installation** attacks.
+An attacker installs anything they want on the client system.
+That is, an attacker can provide arbitrary files in response to download requests and the files will not be detected as illegitimate.
+- **Endless data** attacks.
+Attackers should not be able to respond to client requests with huge amounts of data (extremely large files) that interfere with the client's system.
+- **Extraneous dependencies** attacks.
+Attackers should not be able to cause clients to download or install software dependencies that are not the intended dependencies.
+- **Fast-forward** attacks.
+An attacker arbitrarily increases the version numbers of project metadata files in the snapshot metadata well beyond the current value, thus tricking a software update system into thinking any subsequent updates are trying to rollback the package to a previous, out-of-date version.
+In some situations, such as those where there is a maximum possible version number, the perpetrator could use a number so high that the system would never be able to match it with the one in the snapshot metadata, and thus new updates could never be downloaded.
+- **Indefinite freeze** attacks.
+Attackers should not be able to respond to client requests with the same, outdated metadata without the client being aware of the problem.
+- **Malicious** mirrors preventing updates.
+Repository mirrors should be unable to prevent updates from good mirrors.
+- **Mix-and-match** attacks.
+Attackers should not be able to trick clients into using a combination of metadata that never existed together on the repository at the same time.
+- **Rollback** attacks.
+Attackers should not be able to trick clients into installing software that is older than that which the client previously knew to be available.
+- **Slow retrieval** attacks.
+Attackers should not be able to prevent clients from being aware of interference with receiving updates by responding to client requests so slowly that automated updates never complete.
+- Vulnerability to **key compromises**.
+An attacker who is able to compromise a single key or less than a given threshold of keys can compromise clients.
+This includes relying on a single online key (such as only being protected by SSL) or a single offline key (such as most software update systems use to sign files).
+- **Wrong software installation**.
+An attacker provides a client with a trusted file that is not the one the client wanted.

 Signing Mechanism | Arbitrary Installation | Endless Data | Extraneous Dependencies | Fast Forward | Indefinite Freeze | Malicious Mirror | Mix-and-Match | Rollback | Slow Retrieval | Key Compromise | Wrong Installation
 --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | ---